Niall Garbh O'Donnell: Irish confederacy (1593–1599)

 Niall fought for the Irish confederacy, which was led by Hugh Roe and Tyrone, during the early years of the Nine Years' War.
 Hugh Roe sent him to assist commander Hugh Maguire in 1592.
 On Hugh Roe's orders, he commanded 60 horsemen, 60 swordsmen and 100 gallowglass to the Battle of Belleek in October 1593.
 This was one of the first major battles of the war but was secretly planned to result in an Irish failure.
 This would divert English attention away from Ireland and make the Irish confederacy seem weaker than it actually was.
 As part of the plan, Hugh Roe was ordered by Tyrone not to send reinforcements.
 Historian James O'Neill has theorised that Hugh Roe intentionally dispatched Niall to Belleek with the hope that he would die in the slaughter, thus easily eliminating a potential enemy.

-Niall's continuing belligerence led him to be detained in February 1594.
-He was only released when Hugh Roe received one of Niall's brothers as a pledge of good behaviour.
+Niall's continued belligerence led him to be detained in February 1594.
+He was only released when he gave one of his brothers to Hugh Roe as a pledge of good behaviour.
 In late 1597, Niall told two of Hugh Roe's enemies, imprisoned in Donegal, that he would join the English if their forces were sent there.
 In 1597 and 1598, Hugh Roe sent Niall on military expeditions into Connacht.
 From at least 1598, Tyrone had his doubts about the sincerity of Niall's loyalty.
 Hugh Roe was seemingly more trusting of Niall, as he left him in charge of the siege of Collooney castle in July 1599.
 Niall presumably fought at the Battle of Curlew Pass in August 1599.